Luca-Rizzi314/Prosperity-4-Algorithmic-writeup/README.md

 This was not one simple strategy anymore.
 It was a full portfolio problem.

-Every product needed a strategy choice:
+Every bundle needed a strategy choice:

 - market making;
 - mean reversion;